Beside the Mountain

 Storage for healthy gingerbread muffins

-• Storing muffins: Place these healthy gingerbread muffins out of direct sunlight in an airtight container.
-They will last three days on the counter, if you want to make them last longer place them in the fridge for another 4 days.
+• Storing muffins: Place these molasses muffins out of direct sunlight in an airtight container.
+They will last three days on the counter.
+If you want to make them last longer, place them in the fridge for another 4 days.
 Here are all the details on keeping muffins fresh.

 • Freezing muffins: These muffins are freezer-friendly.
 Place muffins in an airtight bag or container, remove as much air as possible and freeze.
-To dethaw leave muffins on the counter at room temperature for a few hours or overnight.
-Enjoy within 3 months of freezing, after that they won't go bad, they just may not taste as fresh.
+To thaw, leave muffins on the counter at room temperature for a few hours or overnight.
+Enjoy within 3 months of freezing; after that, they won't go bad, they just may not taste as fresh.
 Read more details about the best tips on freezing muffins here.

 Three gingerbread muffins sitting on a round plate with a candle behind them with one bite out of one muffin.